sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/scale.md

 | `Type`      | Persistent Volumes for Kubernetes                                          |
 |             | Persistent SSD for Docker Compose                                          |

+> WARNING: The database must be configured properly to consume resources effectively and efficiently for better performance and to avoid regular usage from overwhelming built-in utilities (like autovacuum for example).
+For example, a Postgres database running out of memory indicates that it is currently misconfigured and the amount of memory each worker can utilize should be reduced.
+See our [Postgres database configuration guide](https://docs.sourcegraph.com/admin/config/postgres-conf) for more information.

 ---

 ### codeintel-db

 ```
-A PostgreSQL instance for storing large-volume precise code intelligence data
+A PostgreSQL instance for storing large-volume precise code intelligence data.
 ```

 | Replica     |                                                         |